 The Summer Nights in Nevada City celebration, a street festival of art and music, has been an annual tradition in this quaint, scenic – and sometimes quirky – community, for almost 30 years.
-The 2021 event takes place on three Wednesday evenings: July 14, 21 & 28, 2021.
+This free event takes place on three Wednesday evenings: July 13, 20 & 27, 2022 from 6-9:30pm.

 During Summer Nights, Nevada City’s landmark historic district is closed to vehicles and filled with arts, food, drink and music.